 Reporting Scores.
 Report all varsity scores to MaxPreps.com.
 Each individual school is responsible for reporting scores.
 If playing outside of Nebraska, scores will need to be reported or emailed by the Nebraska school.
-Teams who compete against schools in contiguous states are responsible for reporting all contiguous state opponents' current win-loss records to the NSAA throughout the season and prior to districts and state seeding.
+Teams who compete against schools in other states are responsible for reporting those opponents' current win-loss records to the NSAA throughout the season and prior to districts and state seeding.

-STATE CHAMPIONSHIP SPECIFICS
+STATE CHAMPIONSHIP

 Dates.
-The eight-team state championship tournament will be held May 12-13, 15-19, in Sarpy County/Omaha.
+The eight-team state championship tournament will be held May 10-11, 13-17, in Sarpy County/Omaha.